 4. Consider Managed Detection and Response

-As an alternative to an SIEM solution deployment, consider Managed Detection and Response (MDR).
+As an alternative to a SIEM solution deployment, consider Managed Detection and Response (MDR).
 For small to medium-sized businesses or for any company whose IT team is already stretched thin, this saves time, energy, and ultimately money.
-In many cases the cost for Managed Detection and Response is the same or a little more than you pay for your SIEM alone, and MDR includes a SIEM.
+In many cases, the cost for Managed Detection and Response is the same or a little more than you pay for your SIEM alone, and MDR includes a SIEM.

 Managed Detection and Response brings you SIEM, along with the continuous monitoring, security expertise, time, and 100% focus to ensure your deployment is smooth, hassle-free, and done right the first time.

 - Skilled Threat Hunting

 Continuous monitoring and threat hunting must be part of your cybersecurity strategy.
 Even with the best preventive measures (firewalls, anti-virus) in place, a hacker or automated malware will eventually gain access to your network.

 Once there, without an active, ongoing way to detect and remove it, the threat can dwell for months, if not years—significantly magnifying the damage from the breach.
 Initiating an SIEM solution deployment is the first step to keeping that from happening.
 Consider your options carefully, choose an option that you can commit to 100%, and deploy your solution so that your network will be as safe as possible.